 Chula Beauregard discovered an exhilarating aspect of her artist-in-residency at the Carpenter Ranch, located outside of Steamboat Springs, Colorado.
 It involved snow, her 7-year-old, sunshine, and more than 100 other people.

-Beauregard painted a snow drawing organized by artist Sonja Hinrichsen.
+Beauregard painted a snow drawing organized by the Nature Conservancy and Bud Werner Memorial Library (Steamboat Springs).
 She and her family, including her young son, helped make the drawing by tromping through the snow to create lines.

 “The feeling of a mass collaboration was particularly powerful,” says Beauregard.
 “It truly took a village to create this work of art.
 Ironically, despite the massive scale of the art, and the huge effort it took, it felt very casual.
 The actual experience was one of a sunny day, snowshoeing in a field.
 I would occasionally come close to a fellow ‘human pencil’ and say hello, before turning to make another spiral.
 We brought the kids, which brought another aspect.
 Our 7-year-old boy had to learn about controlling his footsteps within the lines.
 By the end of the day, we looked like a little family of ducks, tromping in a line, making spirals and swirling lines.”